November 23, 2022 | Ladman Studios | Guides

 Expertise will always raise the cost of a wedding photographer due to their market demand and desirability to future clients.
 Reviews and wedding portfolios are great ways to check.
 Be sure to check for your photographers reviews, look through their portfolio and social media to see how they handle different lighting & moments of the wedding day.

 When a wedding photographer decides to include any product as a delivery, whether printed or digital, that bears a cost.
 Many wedding photographers typically deliver a range of products to their clients.
 These can include high-resolution digital images, typically provided via an online gallery for easy sharing and downloading.
-Wedding photographers may also offer printed options, such as albums, prints, and canvases, to help couples display their memories in their homes.
+Wedding photographers may also offer printed options, such as albums, prints, and wall art, to help couples display their memories in their homes.
 A full-service wedding photographer will include digital and print, giving you the best of both worlds.

 Lifestyle factors can impact a wedding photographer’s pricing.
 For example, a wedding photographer who holds a full-time job in addition to their photography business may charge less than a full-time, professional wedding photographer.
 This is because they may view photography as a way to earn extra income on the weekends rather than as a primary source of income.
-It’s important to note that running a photography business, like any other business, incurs expenses such as payroll, rent, equipment, advertising, and more.
+It’s important to note that running a photography business, like any other business, incurs expenses such as payroll, rent, equipment, advertising, insurance, sales tax, state tax, and more.
 Additionally, if the photographer operates out of a studio, this will add additional expenses.
 Ultimately, it’s important to remember that the cost of running a business will be reflected in the pricing of the services offered.

 A wedding photographer with good people skills is crucial for a successful and enjoyable experience.
 They’ll make you feel comfortable in front of the camera, guide you and connect with your guests to capture genuine moments.
 They’ll understand your vision, communicate effectively with you and your wedding party, and ensure you have beautiful, authentic, and meaningful photographs.
 They’ll make the entire photography experience less stressful for you as a couple and ensure you end up with photographs you’ll treasure forever.

 Some photographers will offer a base package with more value but beginning at a higher price point, while others may include almost nothing and start low, typically an A La Carte route.
 As for luxury photographers, they may have a base collection that includes the minimum level of time, experience, and customer care to deliver something consistent with their brand values.
 Everything after that point is custom to the couples needs, wants, and values since every couple is unique.
-At a minimum I belive you need at least 4 hours of coverage for an elopement and 6 hours at minimum for a wedding.
+At a minimum I belive you need at least 4 hours of coverage for an elopement and 8 hours at minimum for a wedding.

 Truthfully…no. Weddings are not like other events, they are like Ogre’s…they have layers.